 Now that I’m finally on the other side of that wait, I feel like I should share with you a few of insights I’ve picked up along the way.
 Because I know that our culture is a brutal one to be single in.
-(At least, it is if your looking for a meaningful relationship with a lifetime companion.
+(At least, it is if you’re looking for a meaningful relationship with a lifetime companion.
 If you’re looking for meaningless hook-ups, a significant portion of the US economy is built around catering just to you, you lucky devil.)
-And the church, in spite of doing a lot in the name of “singles ministry” and having the best of intentions, has doled out a lot of bad advice and in a way left singles feeling like second-class citizens.
+And the church, in spite of doing a lot in the name of “singles ministry” and having the best of intentions, has doled out a lot of bad advice and, in a way, left singles feeling like second-class citizens.
 But you don’t have to buy into that, single friend.
 Just hear me out.

 Stop Depending on Romance

 If all you want out of a relationship is romance, you are setting your sites far too low.
 Romance comes out of those claw machines at the carnival.
 It swarms around your porch light on summer nights.
 Our popular culture is soaked in romance like a baked potato is soaked in butter.
 It’s cheap and easy, and on top of that, it’s a lie.

 Well, maybe that’s too harsh.
 Let’s say instead that it’s a white lie.
 It’s a “first date” kind of lie, like pretending that you actually comb your hair and smell good all the time.
 It’s the kind of fiction that it’s nice to marinate in sometimes.
 But when you try to base your life on it, you find it’s just a vapor.